Register your details to receive updates from the School of Business and Management

 You will undertake Level 2 Functional Skills in English and Maths unless exempt.
 These are assessed via online examinations and practical assessments.

 There are no formal academic entry requirements.
 However, you will need to be living and working in England in a role that involves regular contact with clients, within a 90 minute radius of our Huntingdon, Potters Bar or Leeds centres, earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship within 14-16 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.

-If you have a level 4 (or above) qualification you are still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
-If your existing qualification is in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 2 Diploma in Customer Service.
+If you have a level 2 (or above) qualification in a similar subject you may not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 2 Diploma in Customer Service.

 Course fees for Apprenticeship Levy Payers

 Digital account payment – £3,500